YumengXiu/yumengxiu.github.io/_projects/3_project.md

 We Developed methods for stabilizing large scale power systems based on Input-to-State Stability (ISS) Lyapunov-based neural certificate, by treating a large system as an interconnection of smaller subsystems.
 Each ISS Lyapunov function of subsystem could be collected to prove the global stability of power system.

-For smart-grid simulation, we utilized Pandapower tool for modelling and of multiple power system cases.
+For smart-grid simulation, we utilized Pandapower tool for modelling of multiple power system cases.
 The Neural controllers and Lyapunov functions show great performance in voltage convergence and stability of power systems.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">